software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 <h3>Running the Application</h3>

 Navigate to the **application_code** directory run the command **node app.js**.
 As mentioned in the **Prerequisite** section, make sure that you already have a **MongoDB instance** running before you run this command.

+Open a web browser, and navigate to `http://localhost:3000` to view the app.

 <h3>Running the tests</h3>